exactchange/fire/README.md

 * **Use Everywhere:** Fire doesn't make assumptions about your application's front-end, so you can develop new features in Fire with your existing front-end code.
 Fire can also be used along-side many other Fire Nodes in a service network, sharing state information while retaining a single source of truth.

-Although Fire is not opinionated about front-end interfaces, for full-stack developers it's a great backend choice for React interfaces because it is written in a modern ES6 way, and adheres to the functional-state paradigm:

 ## Installation

 Install MongoDB: